 Stay Calm.
 If your pet is chronically anxious, fluoxetine or Clomicalm® may be needed.
 These are daily pharmaceuticals to alleviate a chronic behavioral issue, not a temporary holiday inconvenience.
 Scheduling behavioral medicine consultation with your vet will allow us to help navigate if your pet needs a more comprehensive behavioral plan incorporating medications and behavior modification training.

 Friendly Visit.
 For a total break and a lot of attention and fun, why not bring your pet to hang out with us?
 Kitty Condo, Canine Camp, and Doggy Day Care are designed to be a home away from home for your pet.
+We even have a special, dedicated area for cats!
 If you have a big event at your home, if you are traveling, or simply want to give your pet (or you) a break, schedule a stay!

 As we head into the most busy time of the year, don’t let your pet’s anxiety add to yours.
 Talk to us about what you can do to keep your pet from being stressed up for the holidays.